We’ve put together some top tips on how to complete an appeals form below.

 - If you need copies of emails or Board of Examiners minutes, first try asking within your School if you can have these.
 If they refuse, you may have apply for a Subject Access Request through the Data Protection Office.

 For example, if you are saying that your medical circumstances were not taken into account – what you must always ask for are the minutes of the Board of Examiners Meeting when the final classification was decided on and you’ll be able to see in those minutes if the medical evidence was mentioned.
 You should also check carefully what it says in your Course Handbook.
 Often, you will be looking for a discrepancy between the procedures described in the Course Handbook and what actually happened.
-Remember that the College will be asking the School for a response to your letter of appeal.
-Obvious though this sounds, it’s worth saying – don’t put anything in your appeal letter that you know the School can disprove.
+Remember that the College will be asking the School for a response to your appeal.
+Obvious though this sounds, it’s worth saying – don’t put anything in your appeal form that you know the School can disprove.
 It just weakens your whole case.

 Constructing the Argument

 If your are appealing on a ‘failure to take account of adverse or medical circumstances’ then you may encounter a problem; namely that adequate processes already exist, designed with the intention that students tell their School about their adverse personal circumstances at the time.
-If you have not followed these procedures but now want your adverse circumstances to be taken into account, you will need to explain in your appeal letter why you did not follow the procedures.
+If you have not followed these procedures but now want your adverse circumstances to be taken into account, you will need to explain in your appeal form why you did not follow the procedures.
 It will also be important for you to demonstrate your ability outside of the time when the adverse circumstances were taking place.
 An example to illustrate this might be:

 A student in her 4th year is appealing her final classification on the grounds that Adverse Personal Circumstances haven’t been taken into account.
 She got Ds in her final exams where she expected to get Bs.
 The appeals committee will look at her academic transcript to see what she has achieved throughout her University career.
 If it seems that she always got Bs, then there is some evidence backing up her statement.
 If she always seems to have scraped through University on Ds, then there is no evidence to indicate that she would have performed any differently, and her appeal is unlikely to succeed.

-Writing the appeal letter
+Completing the appeal form

 - My mother was suffering with cancer.